Current Bulletin

 Women’s Monday Morning Bible Study – 9-10 AM

 We will be meeting at the church in the Fellowship Room.
-We are going through The Book of Ruth.
-If you would like to attend or need more information please contact Janet at (951) 970-2208 or janetwolter51@gmail.com.
+You are invited to join us this week as we continue our study in The Book of Ruth.
+For more information please contact Janet Wolter at janetwolter51@gmail.com.

 Tuesday Evening Bible Study – 6:30-7:30 PM

-We are starting a new study in the Galatians.
-If you have any questions, please contact Pastor Bill at (951) 970-2262 or pastorbillwolter@gmail.com.
+You are invited to join us as we continue our study in Galatians.
+If you have any questions please contact Bill with any questions at pastorbillwolter@gmail.com.

 Please remember to pick up some supplies for Birth Choice as you are out and about today.
 Thank you for being His hands and feet to those who have babies.

-Ministry to Pray for This Month – Colina de Luz
+Ministry to Pray for This Month – Lorie & Pastor Mike Ramsey

 Please pray for the ministries & missionaries that OCC supports on a monthly basis